awsdocs/amazon-rekognition-developer-guide/doc_source/labels-detect-labels-image.md

 ## DetectLabels Response<a name="detectlabels-response"></a>

-The reponse from `DetectLabels` is an array of labels detected in the image and the level of confidence by which they were detected\.
+The response from `DetectLabels` is an array of labels detected in the image and the level of confidence by which they were detected\.

 The following is an example response from `DetectLabels`\.